miftkhar/autorent/README.md

 # autorent
-This is back end for autorent.pk in Django framwork
+This is back end for autorent in Django framwork